Natural Resources and Violent Conflict: Resource Abundance, Dependence and the Onset of Civil Wars

 CER-ETH-Center of Economic Research at ETH Zurich, Working Paper No. 08/78

 In this paper we examine the claim that natural resources invite civil conflict, and challenge the main stylized facts in this literature.
-We find that the conventional measure of resource dependence is endogenous with respect to conflict, and that instrumenting for dependence implies that it is no longer significant in conflict regressions.
-Instead, it appears that conflict increases dependence on resource extraction (as a default sector).
-Moreover, resource abundance is associated with a reduced probability of the onset of war.
-These results are robust to a range of specifications and, considering the conflict channel, we conclude there is no reason to regard resources as a general curse to peace and development.
+We find that the nature of causation between resource dependence and civil war is opposite to conventional wisdom.
+In particular, (i) civil war creates dependence on primary sector exports, but the reverse is not true, and (ii) resource abundance is associated with a reduced probability of the onset of war.
+These results are robust to a range of specifications and, considering the conflict channel, we conclude there is no reason to regard resources as a general curse to development.

 JEL Classification: Q34, O11, N40, N50